 - Consult, collaborate, and set effective boundaries with other professionals

 Interns will be exposed to a range of theoretical orientations and clinical practices through weekly meetings and consultations with permanent staff.
 Readings, discussions, case presentations, and experiential exercises will be used to support interns’ clinical training and personal growth.
 Particular areas of focus in training include mindfulness, multicultural, relational, CBT, and psychodynamic clinical approaches.
 Supervision will be tailored to the individual experiences, perspectives, and set of skills of each trainee.

 Structure of Internship

 Internships are typically 20-24 hours per week.
 Interns receive at least one hour of individual supervision and one hour of group supervision per week and are expected to carry an active caseload of twelve to fifteen clients.
 In addition, interns attend all staff meetings, case conferences, and clinical training opportunities.

 Throughout the year, interns are encouraged to initiate and/or participate in outreach and training efforts on campus.
 Interns will conduct initial assessments of clients but do not generally perform on-call or after hours coverage duties unless significant experience and interest warrant otherwise.
 Interns are awarded a modest stipend each semester as well as given some financial support for professional development.

 One or two counseling internships are available each academic year.
 Masters and doctoral level students in clinical psychology, counseling, or social work programs are eligible to apply.
 Applicants who have experience doing clinical work with older adolescents or young adults are preferable candidates.

 We are not currently accepting applications for the 2024-25 academic year.

 All candidates must be willing to undergo a background check, if selected for an internship position.

-If you have any questions regarding the internship and/or the application process, please email Kacey Lane, Psy.D. or call her at (207) 725-3068.
+If you have any questions regarding the internship and/or the application process, please email Kyra Babakian, LCSW or call our office at (207) 725-3145.